– What can acupuncture treat?

 Do you treat children?

 Yes.
 Acupuncture is often very effective for children and teens, and many of them love it.
-We ask only that the child in question is willing to try acupuncture; we don’t want to treat unwilling patients of any age.
+We ask only that the child in question is willing to try acupuncture; I don’t want to treat unwilling patients of any age.

 Are there any reasons that I should not get acupuncture?